 But in state after state, non-Indian groups developed most (if not all) of the water and left the tribes literally high and dry.
 And for decades the federal government did nothing to protect the tribal interests.
 In fact, the government provided huge subsidies to develop the water for use by others, to the exclusion of the tribes.
 That sadly continues to this day in too many places.

 That’s why NARF must fight to protect the rights of tribes and their people!
 Every day our staff devotes all their efforts to defend and promote the legal rights of Native Americans on issues essential to their tribal sovereignty, their natural resources and their human rights.
 As the oldest and largest nonprofit National Indian Rights organization in the country, NARF stands firm to end the suffering for all those who are unable to fight alone.

 Cases take years to resolve.
 Laws take decades to enact.
 And implementation and enforcement of court decrees and laws is a lifelong effort.
-It’s an expensive proposition, as you can imagine.
+It’s an expensive proposition, as you

 But when something as basic to human life, something as sacred to our Tribes as water is under threat, then we are called to do all we can – no matter the cost.

 Countless tribes face an array of health and developmental risks as a result of environmental problems including surface and groundwater contamination, illegal dumping, hazardous waste disposal, air pollution, mining wastes and habitat destruction.